Campus Improvement Plan

 Goal 2: STUDENT SUPPORT.
 Spring Branch Elementary School students will benefit from multi-tiered systems of support.

-Performance Objective 2: INTERVENTIONS: By June 2024, Spring Branch Elementary School will implement TIER interventions with students identified as needing academic or behavioral supports.
+Performance Objective 2: Performance Objective 2: INTERVENTIONS: By June 2025, Spring Branch Elementary School will implement TIER interventions with students identified as needing academic or behavioral supports.

 Evaluation Data Sources: Multiple measures